-Second, you will likely need income and benefits to cover your medical bills as you continue medical treatment for your injuries.
+Second, you will need income and benefits to cover your medical bills as you continue medical treatment for your injuries.
 Any payment of lost wages caused by the accident will likely not be paid as you incur them.
 Instead, the insurance company for the at-fault party will only pay for such lost wages when your case is settled.

-Third, juries often favor those who are trying the best they can to continue work.
+Third, juries often favor those who are trying to continue work.
 Of course, depending on the severity of your injuries, you may not be able to work at all.
 If you cannot work to your injuries, it is important to have your medical providers document any work restrictions or how your injuries are affecting the performance of your job duties.
 In addition, you should document all days of missed work and lost wages that resulted.

 If you have a pending injury claim, insurance companies and their lawyers can and likely will access all your social media profiles.
 Once a case is filed, they often will get this information, even if your social media settings are private.
 A post may seem innocent to you, but insurance companies and their lawyers will find a way to use it against you.

-8. Never give a recorded statement to the insurance company unless your attorney is present.
+We advise our clients to never give a recorded statement to the insurance company unless their attorney is present.
 The insurance company’s goal is to develop evidence against you and pay you the least amount possible.
-You cannot know all the ways they will trick you but they will try to get you to make admissions to hurt your case.
+You cannot know all the ways they will trick you, but they will try to get you to make admissions to hurt your case.

-9. Be open and honest with your attorney.
 It goes without saying that you need to be open and honest your attorney regarding all aspects of your case.
 Your attorney will be able to only help you if you share with him or her all information so they can respond accordingly.
 You also should timely respond all calls or requests from your attorney’s office.

 There are many benefits to hiring a personal injury attorney, and given the issues we outlined above, this should be done as soon as possible.
 While most personal injury cases settle before trial, a critical factor to obtaining the highest possible settlement is having an attorney who will give you good legal advice and thoroughly prepare your case for trial.